Programs provide students, faculty and

 live, work, and reflect in economically marginalized communities

 domestically and internationally.
-From March 8-16, 2014, students will travel to El Salvador, Peru, Colombia, Mexico, and the West Virginia region of Appalachia.
+During Spring Break, from March 8-16, 2014, students will travel to El Salvador, Peru, Colombia, Mexico, and the West Virginia region of Appalachia.

 Limited scholarships are available for each program.